fast-aircraft-design/FAST-OAD/README.rst

 It is recommended (but not required) to install FAST-OAD in a virtual environment (`conda <https://docs.conda.io/en/latest/>`_, `venv <https://docs.python.org/3.7/library/venv.html>`_...)

+Once Python is installed, FAST-OAD can be installed using pip.

+    **Note**: If your network uses a proxy, you may have to do `some settings <https://pip.pypa.io/en/stable/user_guide/#using-a-proxy-server>`_ for pip to work correctly

 Until FAST-OAD is publicly released, the installation process must rely on GitHub instead of PyPI.
 Therefore, you have 2 ways to install it: